alsonkemp/nomicon/src/send-and-sync.md

 sense, one could argue that it would be "fine" for them to be marked as thread safe.

-However it's important that they aren't thread-safe to prevent types that contain them from being automatically marked as thread-safe.
+However, it's important that they aren't `Sync` to prevent types that contain them from being automatically marked as `Sync`.
 These types have non-trivial untracked ownership, and it's unlikely that their author was necessarily thinking hard about thread safety.
-In the case of `Rc`, we have a nice example of a type that contains a `*mut` that is definitely not thread-safe.
+In particular, `Rc` contains a `*mut` and is definitely not thread-safe.

 Types that aren't automatically derived can simply implement them if desired: